 Buran’s Australian story threw curveballs at him.
 In 1960, he left his newlywed wife, the safety of his home, family, and culture, for a country on the other side of the planet.
 There were no welcoming committees.
 He wasn’t given a head start by government agencies.
 Instead, in oppressive conditions, Dida worked ungodly hours and, was forced to jump through hoops to gain citizenship.
 Some people tried to break Buran’s spirit by making him feel as if he were an intruder and second class citizen.
 They failed.
 My indomitable grandfather got on with the business of building his family a better life.

-To a Blaćani, their village was the centre of the universe.
+To a Blaćani, their village is the centre of the universe.
 But, listening to Dida tell stories of what it felt like to grow up in Blato being constantly hungry was sobering.
 Years after he embarrassed Mum by following through with his jest to say ‘Kako si, zete?’
-(How are you son-in-law?) the first time he met Dad, Buran told my old man the day he stepped foot in Australia, was the day he never felt hunger again.
+(How are you, son-in-law?) the first time he met Dad, Buran told my old man the day he stepped foot in Australia, was the day he never felt hunger again.

 I thought I knew what hard work was when I helped pick, pack, clean, sort, top and tail, repack, and load our produce onto the Nissan.
 When I learned my grandparents pushed a wheelbarrow full of vegetables through a couple of hundred metres of soft sand to the sorting area, I was flabbergasted.
 Finding out they didn’t lower the tractor’s rotary tumbler into the trough, but hand-washed parsnips and carrots by wiggling wet hessian bags, intensified my appreciation of what Buran and Baba had endured to seed the opportunities my family has enjoyed.